-Net interest income, on a fully tax-equivalent basis, accounted for 75 percent of total revenues on a fully taxequivalent basis in 2014 and 2013.
-Net interest income, on a fully tax-equivalent basis, accounted for 72 percent of total revenues on a fully tax-equivalent basis in 2012.
-The level of such income is influenced primarily by changes in volume and mix of earning assets, sources of noninterest income and sources of funding, market rates of interest, and income tax rates.
-The Company's Asset/ Liability Management Committee ("ALCO") is responsible for managing changes in net interest income and net worth resulting from changes in interest rates based on acceptable limits established by the Board of Directors.
+Net interest income, on a fully tax-equivalent basis, accounted for 70 percent and 75 percent of total revenues on a fully tax-equivalent basis in 2015 and 2014, respectively.
+Net interest income, on a fully tax-equivalent basis, accounted for 72 percent of total revenues on a fully tax-equivalent basis in 2013.
+The level of such income is influenced primarily by changes in volume and mix of earning assets, sources of noninterest income and sources of funding, and market rates of interest.
+The Company's Asset/Liability Management Committee ("ALCO") is responsible for managing changes in net interest income and net worth resulting from changes in interest rates based on acceptable limits established by the Board of Directors.
 The ALCO reviews economic conditions, interest rate forecasts, demand for loans, the availability of deposits, current operating results, liquidity, capital, and interest rate exposures.
 Based on such reviews, the ALCO formulates strategies that are intended to implement objectives set forth in the asset/liability management policy to ensure it is properly positioned to react to changing interest rates and inflationary trends.

 The following table represents the Company's net interest income on a tax-equivalent basis to facilitate performance comparisons among various taxable and tax-exempt assets.
-Interest income on tax-exempt investment securities was adjusted to reflect the income on a tax-equivalent basis (considering the effect of the disallowed interest expense related to carrying these tax-exempt investment securities) using a nominal tax rate of 34 percent for 2014, 2013, 2012 (amount in thousands).
+Interest income on tax-exempt investment securities was adjusted to reflect the income on a tax-equivalent basis (considering the effect of the disallowed interest expense related to carrying these tax-exempt investment securities) using a nominal tax rate of 34 percent for 2015, 2014, 2013 (amount in thousands).